-Following are some highlights from a session on Wholesaling given at a Triad Mastermind meeting by Bill Sandford.
+Following are some highlights from a session we did recently on wholesaling.

 Assignment – finding a deal, putting it under contract, then selling that contract to someone else.
 With an assignment, you are never actually on the property title.
 The normal fee you can expect for assigning a deal is $1000-$5000.

 Bird Dogging – an investor pays you to find leads for them.
 Typical payment is $5 or an agreed upon amount per lead or $250 for a lead on a property they actually end up purchasing.
 Most investors increase the amount they pay for leads based on how many of your leads they purchase.
 For example, $250 per converted lead for the first five leads, $500 per converted lead for the second five, and $1000 per converted lead thereafter (paid after closing on the property).